dojo/framework/docs/en/middleware/supplemental.md

 ### `getRegistry`

 Provides access to the widget's own `Registry` instance, as well as the root application `Registry` if required, via a handler interface.

-The Registry is an advanced concept that is not typically required when writing Dojo applications; it is mainly a framework-internal concept.
+**Note:** The registry is an advanced concept not typically required when writing Dojo applications.
+It is mainly used internally by the framework to implement more advanced user-facing functionality such as [Dojo stores](../stores/basic-usage.md).

 **API:**